CUNY-CL/neudia/README.md

 ### Testing

-A small integration test diacritizes lines of the [*Aeneid*](https://en.wikipedia.org/wiki/Aeneid).
-To run the test, run the
+An integration test diacritizes lines of the [*Aeneid*](https://en.wikipedia.org/wiki/Aeneid).
+This test unfortunately cannot be run on continuous integration.
+To run the test, run the following:
-following:

     pytest -vvv tests